 - Pasta - Crush the garlic into the frying pan that contains the vegetable and sausage mixture then add the balsamic vinegar.
 Fry for a few minutes and then add the tin of chopped tomatoes.

-- Pasta - Drain the pasta and save a little of the starchy water.
+- Pasta - Drain the pasta and save some of the starchy water.
 Transfer the pasta into the frying pan of sauce, stir well and add some of the reserved pasta water if the sauce is too thick.
-Season well then tip the pasta into a large bowl, grate over the parmesan cheese and tear up the basil leaves, scattering over the pasta.
+Season well then tip the pasta into a large bowl, grate over some Parmesan cheese and tear up the basil leaves, scattering over the pasta.

 - Tarts - Once the tarts are golden brown, remove from the oven and serve with creme fraiche.